naijagamerx/share-website/USER_GUIDE.md

    - Type the address that starts with numbers (like http://192.168.x.x:8000)
    - Your website should appear!

+## PHP Websites

+If you want to share PHP websites (like WordPress, Joomla, or custom PHP sites), you need to:

+1. Make sure MAMP or XAMPP is running on your computer
+2. Start SiteShare with PHP mode:
+   - On Windows: Choose option 2 when starting
+   - On Mac/Linux: Choose option 2 when starting
+   - Or run: `python share_website.py --php`

+When PHP mode is enabled, SiteShare will:
+- Detect your running MAMP/XAMPP server
+- Forward all requests to it
+- Allow PHP code to run properly

 ## Troubleshooting

+### PHP files show as code instead of running?

+1. Make sure you started SiteShare with PHP mode (option 2)
+2. Check that MAMP or XAMPP is running
+3. Restart SiteShare with PHP mode enabled

 ### Can't see the website on other devices?